rust-lang/rfcs/text/3668-async-closures.md

 ### `AsyncFn*`

-This RFC introduces a family of `AsyncFn` traits.
+This RFC begins by introducing a family of `AsyncFn` traits for the purposes of demonstrating the lending behavior of async closures.
 These traits are intended to remain unstable to name or implement, just like the `Fn` traits.
 Nonetheless, we'll describe the details of these traits so as to explain the user-facing features enabled by them.

 The definition of the traits is (modulo `rustc_` attributes, and the `"rust-call"` ABI):